elixirschool/elixirschool/en/lessons/libraries/distillery.md

 * pre/post_upgrade

 For our purposes, we're going to be using the `post_start` hook to run our apps migrations in production.
-Let's first go and create a new release tasks called `migrate`
+Let's first go and create a new release task called `migrate`.
+A release task is a module function that we can call on from the terminal that contains code that is separate from the inner workings of our application.
+It is useful for tasks that the application itself will typically not need to run.

 ```
 defmodule BookAppWeb.ReleaseTasks do